 How Long Do ACH Payments Take & When Do ACH Payments Post?

-With any kind of electronic payment, you can expect a lag time between when the customer pays and when the money is available for you to access.
+With any electronic payment, you can expect a lag time between when the customer pays and when the money is available for you to access.
 Here are answers to some common questions about ACH payment timing:

 Do ACH Payments Post On Weekends?